Gramli/WeatherApi-VSA/README.md

 ![Project Vertical Slice Architecture Diagram](./doc/img/chart.png)

-As this project is simple API, I decided to represent one vertical slice (or feature) as CRUD operation with some aditional business logic.
-Vertical slices should'nt reference each other so shared code is in Domain folder, for example WeatherService which is adapter to Weatherbit.Client project or DbContext is in Domain.
+As this project involves a simple API, I decided to represent each vertical slice (or feature) as a CRUD operation with some additional business logic.
+Vertical slices shouldn't reference each other, so shared code is placed in the Domain folder.
+For example, the WeatherService, which acts as an adapter to the Weatherbit.Client project, or the DbContext, resides in the Domain.

-Every feature(slice) folder contains a similiar structure:
+Every feature (slice) folder contains a similar structure:
 * request query or command - holds request parameters/data
 * request handler - implementation of business logic
 * specification holder - validation rules
 * configuration - registering of classes into IoC container and minimal api endpoints.

-Some slices also contains Dto objects, mapper profiles etc.., just all specific to feature(slice).
+Some slices also contains Dto objects, mapper profiles etc.., just all specific to the feature(slice).

 ## Comparsion of Vertical Slice Architecture and Clean Architecture